GenericMappingTools/gmt/doc/rst/source/grdinfo.rst

 **-F**
     Report grid domain and x/y-increments in world mapping format [Default is generic].
 Does not apply to the **-C** option.

+.. _-G:

+**-G**
+    Force (possible) download of all tiles of tiled global remote grids in order to report the requested information [refuse to give the information for tiled grids].

 .. _-I: